Psychology, Mental Health & Telehealth Services

 10. How do I know the clinicians skills are up to date?

 To remain accredited and keep their skills up to date, all of our clinicians complete professional development training every year.
+In fact, this is a requirement of continuing registration with AHPRA and the AASW.

 For psychologists this includes: